hunli12312/Message_python/README.md

-# Processing image data with OpenCV and controlling Kiwi using Python
+# Listening the message and passing to the Unity.

 This Python-template demonstrates how to develop a software module to process video data (eg., image detection, etc.) and to control Kiwi.